Subverted at least twice in Superman comics (perhaps to be expected, featuring as it does the ultimate Nice Guy):

 Jean Grey:I don't want you to get hurt, but you have to understand, the more you annoy me the more I can't help thinking about deconstructing you, molecule by molecule, memory by memory until there's nothing left of you but screaming, traumatizedATOMS.

 And while we're at it, let's not forget her husband, Mr. Scott Summers, a.k.a.
 Cyclops.
 While perhaps not as naturally nice as Colossus, Scott spent much of his life trying to be a nice guy, even when it was grossly apparent that no one appreciated his efforts (except for Jean and maybe Professor Xavier), but more than once, Scott has violently lashed out at those who dared push him too far.
 A number of supervillains, such as Mr. Sinister, found themselves on the wrong end of more violent than usual optic blasts once they incurred Scott's wrath.
-Wolverine himself, the loner who usually got off on harassing Cyclops, has also felt Scott's fury: in the 1970s, after an issue where the X-Men fought a group of villains who had brainwashed former X-Men and as well as Scott's brother Havok and Havok's girlfriend Polaris, Scott violently backhanded Wolverine with a closed fist when the clawed one took a cheap shot at him over the turn out of the battle.
+Wolverine himself, the loner who usually got off on harassing Cyclops, has also felt Scott's fury: in the 1970s, after an issue where the X-Men fought a villain who had brainwashed former X-Men and as well as Scott's brother Havok and Havok's girlfriend Polaris, Scott violently backhanded Wolverine with a closed fist when the clawed one yelled at him over the turn out of the battle.
 During Joss Whedon's run on Astonishing X-Men when Scott started officially dating Emma Frost, Scott violently blasted Wolverine out of his bedroom when the clawed one dared stick his nose too far into Scott's personal life.

 Let's not forget Squirrel Girl.
 Sweet disposition, friendly, a noticeable lack of Angst and apparently the loser in the Superpower Lottery.
 She's taken down a wide swath of A-list villains.